 Make It Work: We’re users and creators and outdoorsy adventure types.
 We make products that work for their intended purpose, they are functional and effective and always enjoyable to use (so they’ll hopefully be your favourite!)

 Make It Last: We make products that are durable and have long usable lives.
 Preferring to repair over replace; we service, wash, clean and renew.

-But it doesn’t stop there – as with everything we carry, the same scrutiny will apply, and so you can be sure that every single thing we take has been carefully examined for its ethical qualities.
+But it doesn’t stop there – as with everything we carry, the same scrutiny will apply.
+So, you can be sure that every single thing we take has been carefully examined for its ethical qualities.

-I’m really stoked I found the One Planet backpack and I look forward to road testing it around the world.
+I’m really stoked I found the One Planet backpack as my carry on bag and I look forward to road testing it around the world.

-Stay tuned here on the blog and on Insty @whoislexiconnors for the road test of a lifetime, beginning with a one-way ticket to Athens.
+Stay tuned here on the blog and on Facebook for the road test of a lifetime, beginning with a one-way ticket to Athens.